 Remember that time you pushed through back-to-back meetings and lived off cups of coffee until dinnertime?
 Or when you had breakfast with your family but then spent the rest of the day shuttling the kids around and running errands until you fell asleep on the couch that evening?
 Or maybe even when you slept in, got up for an early lunch, but then decided to retreat back to bed to watch Netflix and nap until the next morning?
 (That last one actually sounds pretty great, not gonna lie … )

-Before we get too distracted by the fantasy of an uninterrupted 8–10 hours in bed, the point is: most of us have had those days where we unintentionally only end up eating one meal.
+Before we get too distracted by the fantasy of an uninterrupted 8–10 hours in bed, the point is that most of us have had those days where we unintentionally only end up eating one meal.
 Intermittent fasting OMAD involves doing that same thing — but with more mindful intention and planning.

 So, exactly what is OMAD, and what is the OMAD diet all about?

-Later we’ll get into the specifics about what that one meal might actually look like, but the basic OMAD diet schedule is built around eating one meal (or one meal plus some light snacks) over the course of an hour (maybe two) and fasting for the rest of the day.
+Later, we’ll get into the specifics about what that one meal might actually look like, but the basic OMAD diet schedule is built around eating one meal (or one meal plus some light snacks) over the course of an hour (maybe two) and fasting for the rest of the day.
 That means you’ll be fasting for 22–23 hours and meeting all your daily nutritional needs — through nutrient-dense, minimally processed foods like whole grains, fruits and veggies, lean protein, and healthy fats — during the course of that one-meal eating window.

 As a highly restrictive form of intermittent fasting, OMAD isn’t for everyone, and like with any food routine, finding one that works for your body and your lifestyle is critical.